lewishowles/components/src/components/content/data-table/data-table.md

 - type: `function`
 - default: `null`

 If defined, this method is called with a `columnKey` for the current column, and `rowData` for the current row.
 This method is called as the table is building up its internal content.
 If the method returns a string, this is used as the searchable content for that column in that row, **overriding** the content of the cell.
 If anything else is returned, such as undefined, the original content is used instead.

-In both cases, the searchable content is lower-cased.
+### `sortableContentCallback(columnKey, rowData)`

+- type: `function`
+- default: `null`

+If defined, this method is called with a `columnKey` for the current column, and `rowData` for the current row.
+This method is called as the table is building up its internal content.
+If the method returns a string, this is used as the sortable content for that column in that row, **overriding** the content of the cell.
+If anything else is returned, such as undefined, the original content is used instead.

+The returned content is used in a `sort` method, so the returned content should make sense when sorted in that way.

 ### `searchPlaceholder`